 Sourced from LG Display, with components from GIS, Osram, TSMT, Sharp, Nichia, and Sanan, the shift in technology will allow Apple to shift away from relying on Samsung Display for its OLED usage.
 In December, reports proposed Zhen Ding Technology, Epistar, and Flexium Interconnect were onboard for a Mini LED iPad Pro, which if true would lend some feasibility to the new display using similar components and techniques.

 Mini LED is, as the name suggests, the use of miniature LEDs to create the individual pixels of a display, similar to how large screens in a stadium are made, except in miniature.
 As they are self-illuminating, Mini LED stands to offer many of the contrast and quality benefits of OLED, but without the production issues or potential for burn-in.

-A new report from Kuo suggest the Mini LED displays will not be ready to ship until 2021, which may push the updates back for the rumored 2020 MacBook Pro line.
+A new report from Kuo suggests the Mini LED displays will not be ready to ship until 2021, which could push the updates back for the rumored 2020 MacBook Pro line.

 2020 MacBook Pro Pricing

 Expect a refreshed 16-inch MacBook Pro and a new 14-inch MacBook Pro to have similar if not exactly the same prices, despite changes in technology.
 It is unknown if the cost of new technologies like Micro LED will impact the profit margins enough for Apple to adjust the price.